JBN-TV

 JBN-TV (Jesus Broadcasting Network) is a Honduran television channel dedicated to Christianity in the Spanish language.
 Part of the International Family Network, the channel was founded in 2000 in Tegucigalpa, Honduras.

 History

-Part of the International Family Network, the television channel was founded by the Manmin Central Church in the year 2000 in the city of Tegucigalpa, the capital of Honduras.
+Part of the International Family Network, the television channel was founded by the Manmin Central Church in 2000 in the city of Tegucigalpa, the capital of Honduras.
+The channel was headed by Esteban Handal, who in the summer of 2002 held a massive crusade at the San Pedro Sula Olympic Stadium to cure illnesses from a massive crowd.
 JBN-TV's headquarters are in the city of San Pedro Sula, department of Cortés, Honduras.